tolgaersoy07/tolgaersoy07/README.md

 ### Hello Everyone, I am Tolga 👋

-I am a 3rd-year student at Pamukkale University, Computer Engineering Department, with a GPA of 3.24.
-I have been passionate about software development for several years and am currently focusing on becoming a Full Stack Developer.
-During my internship, I developed a web application using Python, Flask, DynamoDB, HTML, and CSS.
-Additionally, I worked on a project called **MarketApp**, where I utilized Python, Flask, MySQL, JWT Token, HTML, and CSS.
-Another project I created is **TokenServices**, where I developed a modular JWT token validation tool in Python.
+I am a 3rd year student at Pamukkale University Computer Engineering Department and my GPA is 3.24.
+I have been interested in software development for 4 years and I am currently developing myself as a Full Stack Developer.

+I have experience in technologies such as Javascript/Node.js, Python, Flask, MySQL, DynamoDB, JWT Token, React, HTML and CSS.
+I have continuously improved myself by working on various projects with these technologies.

-I am continuously improving my skills, solving algorithmic problems on platforms like LeetCode and Codewars, and working on exciting new projects.
+I constantly improve my problem-solving skills by solving algorithm problems on platforms such as LeetCode and Codewars.

-I am passionate about learning new technologies and building impactful applications.

 ---

 ### Contact Me

 Mail: [tolgaersoy700@gmail.com](mailto:tolgaersoy700@gmail.com)
+---
+Linkedin:
 [![LinkedIn](https://img.shields.io/badge/-Linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/tolga-ersoy-466201245)
+---
 ---

 ### Coding Languages